AztecProtocol/dev-rel/tutorials/token-bridge/README.md

 # Token Bridge Contract Tutorial

+It is recommended to follow this tutorial on the [Aztec docs](https://docs.aztec.network/dev_docs/tutorials/token_portal/main)

 In this tutorial we will go through writing an L2 token bridge contract for the Aztec Network, using the Aztec.nr contract libraries.
 It is recommended that you go through the [Token tutorial](../token-contract/README.md) before this tutorial to gain some helpful contract.